simonescaccia/IoTProject/Design.md

 #### Water flow sensors

 Water flow sensors are installed at the water source or pipes to measure the flow rate of water.
 The relative metric is as liters per hour or cubic meters, to be scaled in our context.
-The structure of the sensor consists of a plastic valve (from which water can pass) and a water rotor along with a Hall effect (a voltage difference is induced in the conductor due to the rotation of the rotor) sensor, measuring the sense and the intensity of the flow.
+The structure of the sensor consists of a plastic valve (from which water can pass) and a water rotor along with a Hall effect sensor (a voltage difference is induced in the conductor due to the rotation of the rotor), measuring the sense and the intensity of the flow.
 When water flows through the valve, it causes a change of speed of the rotor, calculated as output as a pulse signal.
-The sensor contains three wires, one for supply voltage (5 V of DC), one for the ground and one to collect output from Hall effect sensor.
+The sensor is powered with a 5 V supply voltage of DC.

 ### Actuators

 #### LED
+A LED is used to provide a visual alarm indication through blinking.

 #### Buzzer
+A buzzer is used to provide an acoustic alarm indication through intermitting activation.

 ### Cloud system

 Data are stored on AWS for long term storage.
 These data can then be queried by farmers in order to gain insights about water usage and pipeline leakages.

+## Prototype architecture
+For our prototype, we used the fllowing objects:
+* A 1,5 meters long garden hose (20-25 mm ⌀)
+* A 1/2 inch garden tap
+* A 1/2 inch T-adapter
+* 6 metal adjustable hose clamps (16-25 mm)
+* 2 water flow sensors
+* 2 ESP32 LoRa MCUs

+We started from a 1,5 meters long garden hose with an inner diameter of 20 mm and an outer one of 25 mm.
+We cut the garden hose into 4 main segments approximately 35 cm long and a smaller one around 10 cm long.
+We placed two segments at the endpoints of each water flow sensor and we joined them using the T-adapter.
+We connected the tap to the last free endpoint of the T-adapter and the smallest pipe segment to the tap dispenser.
+So we connected the water flow sensors to the MCUs.
+The tap is used to simulate a leakage and it is initially closed.
+We did not use clamps at first, but we experienced water leaks in correspondence of joints.
+Therefore we placed 2 clamps at the endpoints of each water flow sensor and other 2 for the endpoints of the T-adapter not connected to the tap.

+The final protoype architecture is the following.

 ## Network architecture